lorossi/p5js-perlin/README.md

 # [Try it here](https://lorenzoros.si/p5js-perlin/)

 ## What am I looking at?
-Perlin noise is a *"special function"* created by Ken Perlin, an american computer scientist, in 1983.
+Perlin noise is a *"special function"* created by Ken Perlin, an American computer scientist, in 1983.

 It can be seen as a particular *random function* with the peculiarity of generating sequences of *smooth* pseudo-random values.